Chair no. 6 - Tomas Riad

 Linguist.

-Among Tomas Riad’s research interests are phonology, prosody, poetic metre, language history and morphology.
-Subsequent to his dissertation, he spent a period on the faculty of Stanford University in the USA.
-There, he began a lasting collaboration with a colleague, Chris Golston.
-Together and separately they have authored a large number of scientific articles on the relationship between prosody and poetic metre in a number of languages, among them Classical Greek, Classical Arabic, Old and Middle English, Swedish and the Berber tongue.
-Riad has also been a guest researcher at Vilnius University and at Université Paris 8, Saint-Denis.
+Riad’s main research interests include phonology, prosody, poetic metre, language history and morphology.
+Following his doctoral defence, he spent a period at Stanford University in the USA, where he met his colleague Chris Golston, with whom he began a lasting collaboration.
+Together and separately, they have authored a large number of research articles on the relationship between prosody and poetic metre in a number of languages, including Classical Greek, Classical Arabic, Old and Middle English, Swedish and the Berber tongue.
+Riad has also been a visiting researcher at Vilnius University, the Université Paris 8, Saint-Denis and the Humboldt University in Berlin.

-Tomas Riad is strongly involved in issues concerning pedagogy and language learning and has been an instigator for an educational project, Intensivutbildning i svenska för nyanlända skolelever (“Intensive education in Swedish for new arrivals”).
-Read more about this here: www.intensivsvenska.se (Swedish).
+Tomas Riad is highly active in issues relating to pedagogy and language learning, and has, for example, played a central role in the educational project Intensivutbildning i svenska för nyanlända skolelever (Intensive Education in Swedish for Newly Arrived Schoolchildren).